Watermelon is enjoyed by many people and animals and as a pet owner you may be wondering if your dog can eat it.

 Some interesting facts about watermelons:

-As is the case with most things for dogs and humans, too much can be a bad thing and it is wise to not overfeed your spaniel with watermelon.
+As is the case with most things for dogs and humans, too much can be a bad thing and it is wise to not overfeed your dog with watermelon.

 Fruits and vegetables are enjoyed by most dogs but they should not be used as the main part of a dog’s diet.

-If you want to use watermelon as a treat for your spaniel then the best way to do this is to keep it for hot days when your dog is thirsty and needs the water intake.
+If you want to use watermelon as a treat for your pet then the best option is to do this on hot days when your dog is thirsty and needs the water intake.

 Benefits of watermelon for dogs

-Watermelon can have some great health benefits for your spaniel.
+Watermelon can have some great health benefits for your dog.